mikeD106/WriteUp/README.md

 # WriteUp
 Collection of my WriteUp for any CTF competition I joined

-mostly my username of any CTF i joined is Opacite or similar to that
+mostly my username of any CTF I joined is Opacite or similar to that